codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-flutter-app.md

 1. On the Applications page, click **Set up build** next to the app you want to start building.
 2. On the popup, select **Flutter App** as the project type and click **Continue**.
 3. Then you can choose to either set up your builds in the **codemagic.yaml** file or select the **Workflow Editor** tab to configure the builds in the UI.
+New Flutter apps come with the **Workflow Editor** by default and it can be switched to **codemagic.yaml** in app settings by clicking the **Switch to YAML configuration** button.
+Exporting current configuration as **codemagic.yaml** is possible if the checkbox is marked in the pop-up page.

 `codemagic.yaml` is a highly customizable configuration file that you can use to build, test and publish Flutter apps, widgets, and Flutter or Dart packages.
 The Workflow Editor is a quick way to get started building standard Flutter applications.